Document

 Characteristics:

-Larger Companies: The Main Board IPOs are larger and more established companies with a strong proven track record, steady revenue, and profits.
+Larger Companies: The Main Board IPOs are typically from larger and more established companies with a strong proven track record, steady revenue, and consistent profits.

 Higher Listing Standards: These companies must meet stricter financial, corporate governance, and operational criteria set by the stock exchanges and SEBI.

-Bigger Fundraising: The IPO size in the Main Board is usually large, and often raise bigger funds for their IPOs as compared to SME IPOs.
+Bigger Fundraising: The IPO size on the Main Board is usually large and often raises significantly more funds for its IPOs compared to SME IPOs.

 Investor Base: These offerings attract institutional investors, retail investors, high-net-worth individuals (HNIs), and Angel Investors.